dnsmichi/dnsmichi/README.md

 # 🇦🇹 Hi, I'm Michael aka dnsmichi

-I'm a [Senior Developer Evangelist at GitLab](https://about.gitlab.com/company/team/#dnsmichi), diving deep into all stages of the One DevOps platform.
-My focus areas are Ops, Observability, SRE in cloud-native environments 🦊
+I'm a [Senior Developer Evangelist at GitLab](https://about.gitlab.com/company/team/#dnsmichi).
+My Focus is DevSecOps, Observability, eBPF, AI 🦊

 Everything I learn on my journey is shared in blog posts, talks, workshops, live streams, newsletters, public issues and social media.
 I'm one of the founders of the [#EveryoneCanContribute cafe](https://everyonecancontribute.com/), a social tech coffee chat to learn together 💡